-Go with a classic version made easy with blender hollandaise, or step it up with seared steak and béarnaise, fresh crab and lemon-chive biscuits, or asparagus and leeks with a French goat cheese sauce.
+Go with a classic version made easy with blender hollandaise, or step it up with smoked salmon, seared steak and béarnaise, fresh crab and lemon-chive biscuits, or asparagus and leeks with a French goat cheese sauce.
 Mom will love how they taste.
 Even better, she’ll love the way you put it all together just for her.

 If you don’t think you can get the hang of poaching eggs, you can try this hack that has you gently bake the eggs in a muffin tin—or just compromise with our Egg-in-a-Nest Benedict Sandwiches recipe—but it’s really not as hard you might think.

 Check out our how-to video for a walk-through if you need it:

 FusionBrands Silicone PoachPods, 2 for $9.95 at Sur La Table

 There are plenty of gadgets to help you along, too, if you need the assist.

 And remember, you can hold poached eggs in the fridge for a day or two, which gives you plenty of time to practice, and makes things even easier on the day of, so you can spend it as it should be: hanging out with your mom.